Our water, climate, and energy challenges are urgent.

 Fun Fact:When Ryan is not working he enjoys outdoor adventures with his family and he is often found searching central Washington with a camera trying to capture images of the shrub steppe.
 He also enjoys volunteering to support the educational community in Yakima, WA.

 Hannah works at the intersections of trauma, houselessness and the environment.
-She develops relationships with grassroots community partners to meet critical community needs around environmental justice, homelessness and hygiene access.
-She supports partnerships with watershed councils and conservation organizations in tree planting and riparian restoration projects.
-She also develops Trauma Informed Care training for natural resource professionals to reduce traumatization in the field.
+They develop relationships with grassroots community partners to meet critical community needs around environmental justice, homelessness and hygiene access.
+Hannah supports partnerships with watershed councils and conservation organizations in tree planting and riparian restoration projects.
+They also develop Trauma Informed Care training for natural resource professionals to reduce traumatization in the field.

 Hannah came to BEF last year after graduating with a degree in Environmental Policy from Pitzer College.